silkycove/VolumeControlApp/README.md

 1. Launch the app on your Android device.
 2. You will see sliders for "Media Volume," "Call Volume," "Ringer and Notification Volume," and "Alarm Volume."
-3. Drag the slider президент (for each volume type) to your desired level.
+3. Drag the slider (for each volume type) to your desired level.
 4. The changes will take effect immediately.

 ## Roadmap / Future Enhancements